Everything I need to know about Chronic Kidney Disease (CKD)

 How is it monitored?

-CKD is usually monitored by either your GP, or Nephrologist (kidney specialist) in advanced cases.
-Results of the blood and urine tests can be used to tell the stage of your disease.
-If someone has markedly reduced kidney function, high blood pressure, and protein leak in the urine or associated problems such as kidney pain, a scan or other investigation like biopsy may be performed.
+CKD is usually monitored by either your GP, or in advanced cases a Nephrologist (kidney specialist) Results of the blood and urine tests can be used to tell the stage of your disease.
+If someone has more severe kidney dysfunction, high blood pressure, and/or protein leak in the urine or associated problems such as kidney pain, a CT/US scan or biopsy may be required to help clarify the level of abnormality.

 Who looks after patients with CKD?

-Most patients with early CKD will be monitored yearly and sometimes twice yearly by their GP.
-On each visit, expect a blood pressure measurement, urine and blood tests and your GP will regularly review your medications.
+Most patients with early CKD will be monitored by their GP and sometimes On each visit, expect to provide a series blood pressure measurements, urine and blood tests.
+Thereafter your GP will review your medications.
 Patients with advanced stage may still be reviewed by the GP twice yearly if they are well and the results stable.
-Otherwise, they are referred to the nephrology team of consultants, specialist nurses and dieticians for regular follow-up.
+Otherwise, they are referred to the nephrology team of consultants, specialist nurses and dieticians for specialist management.

 What is the treatment for CKD?